Blonde for a Day

 Blonde for a Day is a 1946 American action film directed by Sam Newfield and written by Fred Myton.
 The film stars Hugh Beaumont, Kathryn Adams, Cy Kendall, Richard Fraser, Paul Bryar, Mauritz Hugo and Charles C. Wilson.
 The film was released on June 10, 1946, by Producers Releasing Corporation.

 Plot

-A newspaper reporter, Tim Rourke (Paul Bryar) keeps writing articles attacking the police department for its failure to solve a chain of murders, and this nearly leads to the reporter's death.
-He calls in private-detective Michael Shayne (Hugh Beaumont), and Shayne turns up a blonde and a blackmailer.
+A newspaper reporter, Tim Rourke, keeps writing articles attacking the police department for its failure to solve a chain of murders, and this nearly leads to the reporter's death.
+He calls in private-detective Michael Shayne, and Shayne turns up a blonde and a blackmailer.